CNGaoWenbo/test/readme.txt

-Git is NNN a version control system. gpl
+Git is NNN a version control system. under gpl
 Git is free software.SS